rust-lang/this-week-in-rust/drafts/2019-03-26-this-week-in-rust.md

 ## News & Blog Posts

+[GNOME Google Summer of Code](https://twitter.com/sdroege_/status/1109135842793148419): couple of Rust-related ideas lined up for this year's GSOC.
+From low-level libraries like Gstreamer, and Librsvg, to system services, to desktop applications.
+More details can be found by searching [this wiki page](https://wiki.gnome.org/Outreach/SummerOfCode/2019/Ideas)

 # Crate of the Week

 This week's crate is [copyless](https://crates.io/crates/copyless), a crate to extend boxes and vecs to operate on values while avoiding `memcpy`s.
 Thanks to [Dzmitry Malyshau](https://users.rust-lang.org/t/crate-of-the-week/2704/503) for the suggestion!